-Add this to your website.
-Ideally, these keywords should be included on your website’s Title and meta description.
+- Add these keywords to your website.
+Ideally, these keywords should be included on your web page’s titles and meta descriptions.

-Sprinkle these in your blog posts.
+- Use these in your blog posts.
 Be sure to include your keyword phrase in your blog’s title, subheadings, body, image alt description, and the blog’s URL.
 For more, check out our guide to SEO for blog posts.

 At this point, you got a fully functional website ready to go live.
-But since we're learning how to create a website that will quickly get you results, we got one last step to do.
+But since we're learning how to create a website that will get you results, we have one last step.

-Step #7: Boost your website by integrating apps.
+Step #5: Boost your website performance by integrating apps

 Integrating apps and tools on your website makes it easier for you to connect and engage with your target market.